 Source: Iowa Natural Heritage Foundation.
 “Prairie Management and Restoration in Iowa.”
 2013.

 To help you in planting prairie, the Warren County Conservation Board (WCCB) has a Truax grass drill available for rent.
 It is set up to plant native grasses and forbs (wildflowers).
 The drill has hoppers for fine seeds, fluffy seeds and cover crops such as rye or oats.
-Cost is $75 for two days.
+Cost is $100 for two days and a $100 damage. deposit.
 Reservation arrangements can be made with Natural Resources Supervisor Mark Wilson.

 Trees provide many benefits such as greater beauty, improved air quality, energy savings, shade, increased wildlife diversity and habitat, reduction in noise, increased property values, and the creation of a better place to live.